ychding11/ychding11.github.io/_posts/2015-03-28-Languages-Resources.md

 in base class, then all functions with the same name will be introduced into derived class.
 The point is very important.
-In such case, if derived class already have a member with same name, parameter list and qualifications, then derived class member will hiden or override the newly introduced ones, but they won't conflict with each other.
+In such case, if derived class already have a member with same name, parameter list and qualifier then derived class member will hide or override the newly introduced ones, but they  are not conflict with each other.
 [The web link](http://en.cppreference.com/w/cpp/language/using_declaration)
 gives the detailed info.

 ## vtbl & vptr
-where is vtable stored?
-Is this implementation dependent?
+Where is vtable stored?
+Is this compiler dependent?
 Is vptr always offset 0 in an object memory layout?
+How about multiple inheritance?

 ## type casting